odewahn/computational-publishing/readme.md

 #### Content Dependencies

 In addition to the dependencies required to run the notebook application itself, a content project will often require a number of OS and language specific dependencies that are unique to the topic under consideration.
-For example, if you're writing about machine learning with Python, you might require word2vec, nltk, or scikit-learn.
+For example, if you're writing about machine learning with Python, you might require word2vec, nltk, and scikit-learn.

-Generally, installing these packages requires an OS-specific solution (like `apt`) or a language-specific package manager (like `conda`).

-The following table shows just a few of the many options a project might require.
+Generally, installing these packages requires an OS-specific solution and a language-specific package manager.
+The following table summarize the many choices here:

 | Platform  | Packaging System      |
 |-----------|-----------------------|